-A regional screening tool has been developed to enable the identification of children and young people at risk of sexual exploitation.
-Where the school or education provider has identified that there are or may be potential concerns about a child or young person under the age of 18, the screening tool should be completed to determine any level of risk.
-The screening tool and guidance on how to complete it, using professional judgement, is available on the LSCB website: http://www.solihull.gov.uk/Portals/0/SocialServicesAndHealth/CSEScreeningtoolkit.p
+This regional screening tool has been developed to enable the identification of children and young people at risk of sexual exploitation.
+Where the school or education provider has identified that there are or may be potential concerns about a child or young person aged 12 and over, but under the age of 18, the screening tool should be completed to determine any level of risk.
+The screening tool and guidance on how to complete it, using professional judgement, is available on the LSCB website: Click here for Secondary CSE Screening Tool